MOE Secondary 1 Posting Exercise Process

 2.45 PM - 6.00 PM* | Co-curricular Activities (CCAs) and enrichment

 *The training hours are subject to change according to instructors' schedules.
+Not all CCAs are running on both days.

 3. How do I get to Greendale Secondary School?